-The Mitral Valve Repair Program at Yale-New Haven Hospital was the first in New England — and one of the first in the country — to perform mitral vale repair for Barlow mitral valve disease.
-Since 1984, our pioneering techniques, unparalleled performance records and compassionate, expert care, have attracted adult and pediatric patients from New Jersey, New York and New England for valve repair surgery.
+The Mitral Valve Repair Program at Yale-New Haven Hospital was the first in New England — and one of the first in the country — to perform mitral vale repair for Barlow mitral valve disease (mitral valve prolapse).
+Since 1984, our pioneering techniques, excellent performance and compassionate care, have attracted adult and pediatric patients from southern New England.

-The American Heart Association and the American College of Cardiology also advocate that valve repair surgery be performed in a high-volume hospital, like Yale-New Haven, where surgeons have the highest level of experience.
-A patient should ask and know ahead of time whether his or her valve will be repaired or replaced; a qualified, experienced center such as Yale-New Haven, can give the patient the answer well before undertaking the operative procedure.
+The American Heart Association and the American College of Cardiology advocate that valve repair surgery be performed in a high-volume centers, like Yale-New Haven, where surgeons have the highest level of experience.

 For more information or to schedule an appointment, please call 203-785-5000.